 Welcome to Class 1 September 2018

-Welcome to Class 1 2018 - 2019 with our EYFS team; Mrs Priestley, Mrs Bentham, Miss Stafford and Miss Mather.
+Welcome to Class 1 2018 - 2019 with our EYFS team; Mrs Priestley, Mrs Chapman, Miss Stafford and Miss Mather.
 We have lots of exciting plans for the year ahead and will share the children's learning and experiences with you on our class page as well as during 'Stay and Play' sessions, Parent Workshops, and through sharing the children's 'Learning Journals'.
 Most recent photographs and work will always be at the top of the page.
 Watch out for links to websites that we use in class, with fun, educational games that the children can access at home to support them with their learning.
 Enjoy!

 Weekly Routines in Class 1 - Important Information

 We had a fantastic time at 'Believe and Be' in Consett.
 We explored different occupations through role-play and took on many different jobs including; Chef, Hairdresser, Builder, Doctor, Nurse, Policeman, Firefighter, Shop Assistant, Mam, Dad.

 A glimpse into the future of what our little ones may become!

 Throughout week beginning 21st January we held our 2nd 'Stay and Play'.
 We shared an ebook and explored different reading strategies.
 Throughout the session we played with our grown-ups, accessing a range of reading activities linked to our current 'Frozen' topic.
 We also logged onto 'Reading Eggs', an app that we can access at home and school via our personal log-in.
 Finally we shared our 'Learning Journals' so our grown-ups can see all of the exciting activities and learning opportunities we have had and the progress we are making!